Annual Processwork Winter Intensive

 Room and board is not included.

-Please apply for work-study opportunities before October 15, 2016.
+Don’t wait!
+Apply for work-study opportunities by October 15, 2016.
 Questions?
 Please email Meghan Green.

 If you would like to contribute to our scholarship fund, please indicate this on your registration form and make a check payable to PWI Intensive Course Scholarship Fund.